boriscu/cGAN-Digits/README.md

 #### Discriminator and Generator Loss
 ![](https://github.com/boriscu/cGAN-Digits/blob/main/public/Plots.png)
 Our first plot vividly encapsulates the tug-of-war between the generator and the discriminator over the course of training.
 Initially, we observe that both the generator (G Loss) and discriminator (D Loss) losses are quite volatile, a common phase where both are adapting to each other's tactics.
 As epochs progress, we notice the losses stabilize, indicating that the discriminator is becoming more adept at identifying fakes, while the generator is getting better at producing more convincing images.
 The convergence of these losses signifies a well-balanced adversarial game, much like a forger and detective each improving their craft in lockstep.

+## Future Work
+1. Stacked GANs: Experimenting with stacking multiple GANs could potentially lead to improved performance or faster convergence.
+2. Attention Mechanisms: Incorporating attention into the GAN could focus the model on more critical parts of the image during generation.
+3. Conditional GANs for Different Domains: The existing architecture could be adapted for other types of data, like text.